Council of Europe: Partial Agreements

+Summits

+Occasionally the Council of Europe organises summits of the heads of state and government of its member states.
+Four summits have been held to date with the fourth concluding on 17 May 2023.

 Headquarters and buildings

 The seat of the Council of Europe is in Strasbourg, France.
 First meetings were held in Strasbourg's University Palace in 1949, but the Council of Europe soon moved into its own buildings.
 The Council of Europe's eight main buildings are situated in the Quartier européen, an area in the northeast of Strasbourg spread over the three districts of Le Wacken, La Robertsau and Quartier de l'Orangerie, where are also located the four buildings of the seat of the European Parliament in Strasbourg, the Arte headquarters and the seat of the International Institute of Human Rights.